HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 -------------------|-------
 `online_access`    | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, and that will be usable for as long as the end-user remains online.
 `offline_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired token, and that will remain usable for as long as the authorization server and end-user will allow, regardless of whether the end-user is online.

+## Extensions

+Additional context parameters and scopes can be used as extensions using the following namespace conventions:

+- use a *full URI* that you control (e.g. http://example.com/scope-name)
+- use any string starting with "__"

 ## Steps for using an ID token